WD My Passport Hard Drive Is Not Showing Up on a Mac: How to Fix

 Disk Drill file selection

 Step 8.
-Use the dropdown menu to select a folder on your computer where Disk Drill will save the recovered files.
-Then, click “OK.”
+Select a folder on your computer where Disk Drill will save the recovered files.
+Then, click “Next.”

 Disk Drill save dialogue